rubikproxy/rubikproxy-rocket/README.md

-# RubikProxy README
+# RubikProxy

-RubikProxy is a VS Code extension that adds a status bar item for quick access to the RubikProxy webpage.
+RubikProxy is a VS Code extension that adds a status bar item for quick access to the RubikProxy webpage and other useful links.

 ## Features

 - Adds a status bar item labeled "RubikProxy" with a rocket icon.
-- Clicking the status bar item opens the RubikProxy webpage in your default browser.
+- Clicking the status bar item opens a menu to select between the RubikProxy portfolio or GitHub page.
+- Configurable status bar color through settings.
+- Commands to update the status bar color, toggle visibility, and refresh state.

+### Commands

+- **RubikProxy: Show Menu** (`rubikproxy.showMenu`): Opens a menu to choose between visiting the RubikProxy portfolio or GitHub page.
+- **RubikProxy: Update Status Bar Color** (`rubikproxy.updateColor`): Updates the color of the status bar item based on user settings.
+- **RubikProxy: Toggle Status Bar Visibility** (`rubikproxy.toggleVisibility`): Toggles the visibility of the status bar item.
+- **RubikProxy: Refresh Status Bar State** (`rubikproxy.refreshState`): Refreshes the status bar item's state.

 > Tip: You can add an animation or screenshot of your extension in action to make it more visually appealing.